Andy7589/reading-notes/read02.md

 # **Choosing A Text Editor**
-<p> 'reading notes for choosing a text editor'
+'reading notes for choosing a text editor'

 ## **What is a text editor?**